xissburg/XBImageFilters/README.md

 [filteredCameraView startCapturing];
 ```

-While capturing you can grab a photo through the `takeScreenshot`, which returns an UIImage ready to use.
+While capturing you can grab a photo through the `takeAPhotoWithCompletion:`, which gives you a high resolution UIImage with filter applied in the completion block.

 ## License